-The Board comprises, Mark Rollins non-executive Chairman and director, Larry Bottomley as interim CEO and non-executive director, Ross Warner and Stephen Whyte as non-executive directors.
-The Board composition will be reviewed as and when the RTO, described under principle one completes.
+The Board comprises: Mark Rollins (Non-Executive Chairman), Larry Bottomley (CEO), Stewart MacDonald (CFO), Ross Warner, Stephen Whyte and Leo Koot (Non-Executive directors).

 Executive and Non-Executive Directors are subject to re-election at the Company's AGM in accordance with the Company's Articles of Association.
 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
 The Directors are expected to provide as much time to the Company as is required.
 The Board elects a Non-Executive Chairman to chair every meeting.

-All the Directors biographies are published on the Company's website and outlined below: https://www.advanceplc.com/about-us/board-management/
+All the Directors biographies are published on the Company's website and outlined below: https://beaconenergyplc.com/about-us/board-management/

-The Company has established subcommittees of the Board, comprising an Audit Committee, a Remuneration Committee, a Nomination Committee and an AIM Rules and UK MAR Compliance Committee.
+The Company has established subcommittees of the Board, comprising an Audit Committee, a Remuneration Committee, a Nomination Committee and a Market Disclosures Committee.